cag185/Facial-Recognition/README.md

 * PCA_compression.py -- compresses all the filtered images into much smaller images that are easier to train the SVM on
 * SVM_model.py -- creates the SVM based on the PCA image files in the databank folders.
 The file is saved as a deseralized object.
 Can be used in other programs at this point
 * ToggleLock.py -- Eventually will be used to unlock/alert the users of unathorized tampering.
 Currently takes in sample test photos and outputs the result

+# To setup a virtual enviornment
+* navigate to the root directory of the repo
+* in linux enviornment run the command 'python -m venv {name_of_environment}'
+* Activate the enviornment (in Linux) by running the command 'source {name_of_enviornment}/bin/activate'
+* from here you can get all the requirements by running the command 'pip install -r requirements.txt' if the requirements page exists.